jordanpinski/giphyaf/README.md

 ## Issues

-HNS domain (giphyaf.hns) will be released Tuesday.

 This app uses the Content Record DAC to pull information for all previous uploads.
-With that said, uploads are tied to the host domain so anything uploaded/created won't available through the app after the HNS domain is setup.
+After uploading/creating a GIF Sometimes the content record isn't updated before the user returns to their home page which shows all of their GIFs.
+If this happens you'll need to manually refresh the page.

 ## Demo

-You can view the demo at: https://100cgpabou2f92sq0jborenogqnd0g3hoecnkot4vs5lpdiaco3cqu0.siasky.net/
+You can view the demo at: https://giphyaf.hns.siasky.net/

 ## Planned Features